myclabs/ACL/README.md

 Scopes of access available:

-- [X] entity (example: article #123)
+- entity (example: article #123)
-- [X] entity class (example: all articles)
+- entity class (example: all articles)
-- [ ] entity field (example: comments of article #123)
+- entity field (example: comments of article #123)
-- [ ] entity class field (example: comments of all articles)
+- entity class field (example: comments of all articles)

 ### Cons

-- some extra code: you need to write classes for authorizations and roles because of Doctrine limitations
 - you can't authorize a user directly on a resource: you have to use roles (e.g. an Article Editor, or a Administrator)
 - because of Doctrine limitations you need to flush your resources before giving or testing authorizations